ethereum/remix-ide/docs/tutorial_debug.md

 ![](images/a-debug3-udapp2.png)

-We are going to call the `Donate` function and will send it ether.
+We are going to call the `Donate` function and will send 2 Ethers.

-To do this: in the value input box put in **2** and select Ether as the unit (and not wei like I did in the image below - well you could - it won't really change anything).
+To do this: in the value input box put in **2** and **select Ether** as the unit (DO NOT LEAVE THE DEFAULT unit as **gwei** or the change will be hard to detect).

 ![](images/a-debug4-value-loc.png)

 Then click the `Donate` button.

-This will send Ether to the this function.
+This will send the Ether to the the function.

 Because we are using the `JavaScript VM`, everything happens almost instantly.
 (If we had been using Injected Web 3, then we would have to need to approve the transaction, pay for gas and wait for the transaction to get mined.)